matacoder/senior/README.md

 Git Flow is the most widely known branching strategy that takes a multi-branch approach to manage the source code.
 This approach consists of two main branches that live throughout the development lifecycle.

 Primary Branches
 - `master`.
 The primary branch where all the production code is stored.
-Once the code in the “develop” branch is ready to be released, the changes are merged to the master branch and used in the deployment.
+Once the code in the "develop" branch is ready to be released, the changes are merged to the master branch and used in the deployment.
 - `develop`.
 This is where all the actual development happens.
 All the pre-production code is stored here, and the completed code of all the supporting branches is merged directly to the develop branch.
 - `feature-*` feature branches are used to develop new features and branches off exclusively from the develop branch.
 - `hotfix-*` This is to deal with production issues where quick fixes are required.
 They can branch off from the master itself, but need to be merged to both master and develop branches.